bbgit/bbgit.github.io/README.md

-### Conditions as of July 3, 2025 at 4:51:07 PM CDT
+### Conditions as of July 3, 2025 at 4:56:26 PM CDT

 Temperature: 83.00 &deg;F

 Feels like: 83.00 &deg;F

-Humidity: 70%
+Humidity: 71%

-Wind Direction: WSW
+Wind Direction: NNW

 Windspeed: 0.0 mph